 - A few of the character designs for the mutant enemies in Destroy All Humans! feature black eyes.

-- When Kreia unveils herself as a Sith Lord in Knights of the Old Republic II, her eyes turn from milky white to pitch black.
+- When Kreia unveils herself as a Sith Lord in Knights of the Old Republic II: The Sith Lords, her eyes turn from milky white to pitch black.

 - The Sith Emperor has pitch-black eyes from birth.
 It is a sign of his great evil and power.
-Vector Hyllis also has completely black eyes, though, while he is part of the Imperial Agent's entourage, he's not evil so much as following Blue and Orange Morality.
+Vector Hyllus and all other Killik Joiners also has completely black eyes, though, while he is part of the Imperial Agent's entourage, he's not evil so much as following Blue and Orange Morality and is actually the nicest person in their party.

-- Played straight when Morinth does it - that an Asari's eyes turn black just before sex has a whole new effect when the Asari in question is an Ardat-Yakshi.
+- Played straight when Morinth does it - that an asari's eyes turn black just before sex has a whole new effect when the asari in question is an Ardat-Yakshi, especially since they lack the faint lights seen in other asari.

 - Mitsuo Kubo from Persona 4, a really creepy loner whose most prominent feature is his black fish eyes.
 He eventually killed resident Sadist Teacher Mr. Morooka over a grudge and attempted to claim the murders currently taking place in Inaba.